NirmayDas/NirmayDas/README.md

 # 👋 About Me:
 Hi there, my name is Nirmay Das!
-I am a class of 2027 electrical and computer engineering student studying at the University of Texas at Austin.
-I have a strong passion for full-stack development with a particular emphasis on back-end development.
-I’m currently seeking software engineering internship positions to further develop my skills and contribute to impactful projects.
+I’m a University of Texas at Austin student specializing in Electrical and Computer Engineering with a focus on backend software engineering and distributed systems.
+Previous internship experience includes Amazon SDE Intern on the Stores Traffic Engineering team and DraftKings backend SWE intern for the Pick6 platform/infrastructure team.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/nirmay/)